How To Find your Server IP Address in Minecraft

-That is only the basics of setting up a multiplayer Minecraft server.
+This article only covers the very basics of setting up a multiplayer Minecraft server.
 There is huge scope from here, from customizing your server, adding mods and a whole bunch of other stuff.
 Check out this page for server commands, or this page if you have a Mac or Linux computer instead of Windows.
 This page at How to Geek has some server settings you might like to experiment with.

 Minecraft is an awesome game that continues to be awesome even after Microsoft bought it from Notch.
 If you want to create your own multiplayer server or just find you your IP address for Minecraft, you now know how!

 If you play Minecraft, you might want to check out other TechJunkie articles, including Minecraft keeps crashing with Java Not Responding Errors – What To Do and The Best Minecraft Easter Eggs.

 Have you set up a Minecraft server?
 Do you have any advice for someone who wants to set up their own Minecraft server?
 If so, leave us a comment below!